|Audit Committee Charter|

 After reviewing the report and the independent auditor's work throughout the year, the Audit Committee shall evaluate the auditor's qualifications, performance and independence, including a review and evaluation of the lead audit partner of the independent auditor.
 This evaluation shall take into account the opinions of management and the Corporation's internal auditors.
 The Audit Committee shall from time to time consider whether there should be a regular rotation of the Corporation's independent auditor.
 The SEC requires that the lead audit partner rotate every five years.
 The Audit Committee shall present its conclusions with respect to the independent auditor and its review of the lead audit partner of the independent auditor to the Board.

-- The Audit Committee shall meet separately, at least quarterly, with management, with internal auditors, and with the independent auditor.
+16. The Audit Committee shall meet separately, periodically, with management, with internal auditors, and with the independent auditor.

 Engagement of Advisors and Auditor